 There’s an alternative approach to enlightenment, spirituality, transcending the ego, becoming one with a greater power, and the light-focused approaches to personal growth such as always following your bliss and thinking positively that doesn’t lead to the suffering experienced by so many on those paths.
-A different kind of process exists that allows you to bask in the light without the burn.
+A different kind of process exists – the Aware Ego Process – that allows you to bask in the light without the burn.

-P eople pursue enlightenment and are attracted to light-focused approaches to personal growth for many reasons, but at the heart of the desire is wanting to embrace ‘light’ and to turn away from ‘the dark’ – whatever ‘dark’ may be for a particular person.
-The problem in doing so is that by ignoring or pushing away or disowning the dark, you give it more power.
-And then it comes back to burn you.
+M any people pursue enlightenment and are attracted to light-focused approaches to personal and spiritual growth.
+At the heart of the desire is wanting to embrace ‘light’ and to turn away from ‘the dark’ – whatever ‘dark’ may be for a particular person.
+The problem when we do that is when we ignore, push away or disown the dark, we give it more power.
+And then it comes back to burn us.

-The Voice Dialogue approach to consciousness offers a different kind of process, one that enables you to embrace light but also enables you to enjoy other aspects of human consciousness.
+The Voice Dialogue approach to consciousness offers a different kind of process.
+It’s one that enables you to embrace light but also enables you to enjoy other aspects of human consciousness.
 It is an approach that is truly holistic because it allows us to accept all aspects of our humanity.

 When you’ve done a bit of Voice Dialogue, you realise – in fact you experience – that there is always an opposite to any state or belief or viewpoint.